abkaur/ci-cd-python-webapp/README.md

 docker run -p 8010:8010 webapp:local
 # open http://localhost:8010

-🧠 What I Practiced / Learned
+🧠 What I Practiced / Learned:
+Successfully implemented an automated end-to-end pipeline where each commit triggers quality and security scans, image build and push, manifest update, and Argo CD deployment

 Designing a multi-stage Jenkins pipeline with quality gates and security checks Automating image publishing and GitOps tag bumps